project-akri/akri/docs/udev-configuration.md

 ```

 ## Using the udev Configuration template
-Instead of having to assemble your own udev Configuration yaml, we have provided a [udev Helm
+Instead of having to assemble your own udev Configuration yaml, we have provided a [Helm
 template](../deployment/helm/templates/udev.yaml).
+Helm allows us to parametrize the commonly modified fields in our configuration files, and we have provided many for udev (to see
+them, run `helm inspect values akri-helm-charts/akri`).
 To add the udev Configuration to your cluster, simply set
 `udev.enabled=true`.
 Be sure to also **specify one or more udev rules** for the Configuration.
 If you want Akri to only
 discover and advertize the resources, omit a broker pod image.
 Helm will automatically apply the udev Configuration yaml
 for you, and the Akri Agent will advertize discovered leaf devices as resources.
 By default, the udev Configuration does